zaironjacobs/instagram-scraper/README.md

 *`<current directory>/<tags>/<tag>/<recent>`*

 *Scraping the same profile again will only download new posts, provided that you are inside the same directory when you run the program again.*

-*Scraping too much will get your IP address temporarily restricted by Instagram, sometimes instantly.
-To get around this, it's best to login with a DUMMY account to scrape posts.*

-*Scraping Instagram with Selenium is significantly slower than other approaches.*

 ## Options